d03n3rfr1tz3/hass-divoom/README.md

 * Select your device type (e.g. `pixoo`, `ditoo` and such)
 * Click Send and then Finish

+Beware that the UI configuration as well as the auto-discovery currently do not support my [Bluetooth Proxy for ESP32](https://github.com/d03n3rfr1tz3/esp32-divoom).
+Of course that might change in the future, especially because it already discovers and passes through each advertise bluetooth device.

 #### Manual Configuration
 This can be done by manually adding the following snippet to your `configuration.yaml` and filling in the capitalized placeholders.
 You can create a notify service for every